vddvss/linux-gpib-packaging/README.md

 ```

 The priority of this `udev` rule must be greater than 60 but less than 70.

+# Changelog

+Version 4.2.0 of the upstream driver changed the device initialization process
+to allow USB adapters to be used without editing the `gpib.conf` file.
+Prior
+versions of this repo included the `linux-gpib-defaults-agilent-82357a` and
+`linux-gpib-defaults-ni-gpib-usb` packages, which changed this file to set the
+default adapter.
+These packages are no longer needed and have been removed from
+the repository.

 # Build Status
 [![build status](https://copr.fedorainfracloud.org/coprs/vddvss/linux-gpib/package/linux-gpib/status_image/last_build.png)](https://copr.fedorainfracloud.org/coprs/vddvss/linux-gpib/package/linux-gpib)